List of Scary Movie (film series) characters: Gail Hailstorm

-Gail is a pushy television reporter who will do anything to get information, including flirting with Officer Doofy in order to get a lead on the brutal killings.
-She is also the author of a book called, You’re Dead, I’m Rich.

-Gail is based off the character Gale Weathers.
+Gail Hailstorm is a pushy television reporter who will do anything to get information, including flirting with Officer Doofy in order to get a lead on the brutal killings.
+She is also the author of a book titled You're Dead, I'm Rich.
+Gail is based on the character Gale Weathers (Courteney Cox) from Scream.
+She returns in the sixth film, still reporting on the latest news related to murders in the area.
+She is killed off when the killer breaks into her surgery room and injects her with a deadly serum.